Easy One Piece Crochet Cardigan (Free Pattern) – Amimono

 About the Easy Crochet Cardigan Construction

 This isn’t your typical “granny square cardigan” or hexagon sweater.
-The Amimono Kimono is a one piece crochet cardigan that uses simple shaping and strategic seaming to create elegant sleeves and a natural drape.
+The Amimono is a one piece crochet cardigan that uses simple shaping and strategic seaming to create elegant sleeves and a natural drape.

 You’ll work one large back panel using stitch patterns provided (complete with stitch diagrams), then add stitches for the sleeves, add space for the neck opening and then finally the two fronts of the cardigan.
 The seam along the side of the cardigan and bottom of the sleeve will join the cardigan together.
 The result?
 A sleek, two-seam crochet cardigan that feels handmade but polished.

-Crochet Kimono Cardigan Pattern Details
+Crochet Kimono Style Cardigan Pattern Details

 - Construction: One large piece with two seams.